In the realm of fine spirits, Cognac stands distinguished, not just by its exquisite taste but also by the initials that adorn its labels.

 VS, VSOP, XO and XXO refer to the age and quality of the cognac.
 Each corresponds to how it has been aged in oak barrels.

-In 1983, following a request by the BNIC (Bureau National Interprofessionnel du Cognac)*, the French government drafted regulations governing the terms used to describe a cognac”s quality.
-These designations, which may be included on the label, refer to the age of the youngest eau-de-vie used in making the cognac.
+In 1983, following a request by the BNIC (Bureau National Interprofessionnel du Cognac)*, the French government drafted regulations governing the terms used to describe a cognacs’ quality.
+These designations, which may be included on the label, refer to the age of the youngest eau-de-vie (the distilled wine) used in making the cognac.

 VS stands for “Very Special”: only eaux-de-vie at least two years old can be used to make a VS cognac.
-Other denominators and expressions are permitted, such as “3 stars” or “luxury”, and as such are included in the VS cognac category.
+Behind the initials, other denominators and expressions are permitted, such as “3 stars”, “selection” or “luxury”, and as such are included in the VS cognac category.

-VSOP stands for “Very Superior Old Pale”: VSOP cognacs are created from eaux-de-vie aged for at least four years.
+VSOP stands for “Very Superior Old Pale”.
+To achieve this classification, VSOP cognacs must be created from eaux-de-vie aged for at least four years.
 The VSOP category includes designations such as “Old” or “Reserve”.

-Incidentally, the reason these abbreviations are in English is because cognac has been exported for many years and the first importers spoke English.
+Did you know?: Incidentally, the reason these abbreviations are in English is because cognac has been exported for many years and the first importers spoke English.